 North South North West Statewide

-Same day insertion is available for Mirena in suitable patients (previous vaginal delivery or previous IUD under LA)
+Same day insertion is available for a hormonal intrauterine contraceptive device (IUCD) in suitable patients (previous vaginal delivery or previous IUD under LA)

 All referrals should comply with referral standards and include in particular:

 - For permanent contraception (Tubal Occlusion (LOT) – must include reasons for not using long term contraception instead.

 - For long term contraception (a hormonal intrauterine contraceptive device (IUCD) or hormonal implant)